The Best Pet Cameras of 2023

 160 Degree Field of View

-The wider the field of view, the better.
-The Arlo Pro 3 exceeded our expectations in this department compared to the other security cameras on this list with a whopping 160-degree field of view.
 Typically, security cameras’ fields of view range are between 110 to 130 degrees, with 180 degrees being the mathematical limit (in case you were sick that day in geometry).
-For the Arlo Pro 3, this field of view provided a broader scope beyond our front stoop and living room; the camera not only covered these specific areas but also the areas surrounding them.
+For the Arlo Pro 5S 2K, the 160 degree field of view provides a broader scope beyond our front stoop and living room; the camera not only covers these specific areas but also the areas surrounding them.
 For example, our kitchen is right by our living room so we knew when someone snuck into the kitchen to grab a snack for cheat day.
-Our grandparents’ Frenchie also had the same idea whenever we caught him sniffing for treats.

 Our Guidelines for Choosing the Best Security Cameras for Pets